nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 **Video overview by Nicolas Suzor on [Grounds for Rejection, Opposition or Rectification](https://www.youtube.com/watch?v=au3mOq9Abrg&list=PLa0bKPnUKQrzadmRvIQclmAWk9Wmg1a0P&index=6)**

-In spite of s 120, if a disclaimer has been registered in respect of a part of a registered trade mark, a person does not infringe the trade mark by using that part of the trade mark.[^AUTOREPLACEDTMAs1222ENDREPLACE]

-[^AUTOREPLACEDTMAs1222ENDREPLACE]: _TMA_ s 122(2)

 **Video overview by Corrine Leach on [Section 88 of the Trade Marks Act](https://www.youtube.com/watch?v=PLKbSmhihUs)**